httpwg/http-extensions/writeups/digest.md

     that each newly created IANA registry specifies its initial contents, allocations procedures, and a reasonable name (see [RFC 8126][12]).

+    _I checked section 7 of the draft against its references; all looks to be in order._

 21. List any new IANA registries that require Designated Expert Review for future allocations.
 Are the instructions to the Designated Expert clear?
     Please include suggestions of designated experts, if appropriate.

+    - Hash Algorithms for HTTP Digest Fields Registry.
+The instructions are brief but clear.
+I'd suggest one or both of the authors.

 [1]: https://www.ietf.org/about/groups/iesg/